mishrapartha/My_LangChain_Practice/README.md

 ## ⚠️ Disclaimer

 This repository is for **my educational and portfolio purposes only**.
-Some components are based on course materials and tutorials, which I’ve customized, expanded, and annotated for deeper learning.
+Some components are based on course materials and tutorials that I took for understanding how to implement the concepts, which I’ve customized, expanded, and annotated for deeper learning.